muralimanas30/DSA-LEETCODE/00010 Regular Expression Matching/README.md

 ## 💡 **Problem Explanation**

-The "Regular Expression Matching" problem asks whether a given string `s` matches a regular expression pattern `p`.
-The regular expression supports two special characters:
+The "Regular Expression Matching" problem asks you to implement regular expression matching with support for '.' and '*' where:

-*   `.` Matches any single character.
+*   '.'
+Matches any single character.
-*   `*` Matches zero or more occurrences of the preceding element.
+*   '\*' Matches zero or more of the preceding element.

-The matching should cover the entire input string `s` (not partial).
+The matching should cover the **entire** input string (not partial).

 **Example 1:**